code4hire/docker-dev-setup/README.md

 Pay special attention to `DATA_PATH`, `DOCKER_SYNC_LOCATION` and `COMPOSE_FILE` depending
 if you are using docker-sync or not, and depending on your setup, the paths need to be adjusted.

+If you are not using docker-sync, make sure that `COMPOSE_FILE` has no reference to `docker-compose-dev.yml`

 If you are using `docker-sync`, you can start it in the terminal by executing

 ```bash